 If you take a distribution from your retirement plan early (meaning before the day you turn 59 ½ or Age 55 if still in a 401k) you will generally have to pay a 10% early distribution penalty above and beyond any regular income taxes you may owe on the money.

-Of course, it’s generally a bad idea to dip into your retirement account early except in extraordinary circumstances.
+Of course, it’s generally a bad idea to dip into your retirement plan early except in extraordinary circumstances.
 But when using your retirement funds is your only option, it’s good to know that there are several ways to avoid the extra 10% penalty on early distributions.

 The most commonly needed is establishing a series of Substantially Equal Periodic Payments (SEPP)